makers-for-life/makair/src/software/control/README.md

 1. `./makair-control --port=0` (where `--port` is your serial port ID, maybe /dev/ttyUSB0)

+You may also play a pre-recorded file, by passing it as an input (this is handy while developing):

+1. `./makair-control --input=../telemetry/records/few_cycles` (where `--input` is an UNIX file path)

 ## How To Build A Release?
 (Cross-Compile For ARM)

 To cross-compile a new release for an ARM target (using MUSL; statically-linked libraries), you can call the `release_binaries.sh` script: